App Extensions - Razor and Views

 Tip

-Razor files are only exported if they are specified in the extension configuration.
+Razor files are exported only if they are declared in the extension configuration.

 To include Razor files in an extension: